Sonic the Hedgehog (16-bit)/Development

 On March 12, 1991, an episode of Computer Chronicles focused on the 1991 Winter Consumer Electronics Show.
 The show happened to include footage of an early build of Sonic the Hedgehog, which was playable on the show floor.
 Numerous differences from the final game can be seen even in the short glimpse of Green Hill Zone.
 Among that which is noticeable are the flowers in the level being purple instead of green, the word "RING" instead of "RINGS" in the HUD, and the brief appearance of an Eggman monitor which goes unused in the final game.

 The monitors seen in this footage seem to be cycling through different power-up icons - in the footage available, the first monitor which appears can be seen to change between an Eggman icon and a Sonic icon, and the second monitor cycles through the first and second frames of static, and finally to the Eggman icon just as it disappears off-screen.
 Each frame seems to be displayed for around half a second before changing to the next in sequence - as the player doesn't break either monitor, it's unknown whether the effect of the monitor was intended to be dependent on which icon was displayed when it was broken, or if the programming for the monitors had yet to be finalized and this was simply a test routine for displaying the various different power-up icons.

 Also of note is that a form of the debug mode is active in the clips, the numbers in the lower right hand corner corresponding to debug values.
 Sonic's position is represented differently by the debug mode in the final game.
-The full video from which these clips are from can be viewed here.

 An earlier level select.
 The levels are placed in their original order.
-Final zone is not listed and Xs are listed after some levels.
+Final Zone is not listed and Xs are listed after some levels.
 The "Press Start Button" text is visible once again.

 Green Hill Zone